danielsaidi/website_danielsaidi/collections/_posts/2012/2012-06-01-retrieve-core-data-objects-with-case-insensitive-comparison.md

 ---
-title: Retrive Core Data objects with case insensitive comparison
+title: Retrive Core Data objects with case-insensitive comparison
 date:  2012-06-01 12:45:00 +0100
 tags:  ios objc
 ---

-I am currently building an iOS app that uses core data for data persistency.
-All works great, but as I started adding data and retrieved entities sorted by name, I noticed that the sorting did not work as I expected.
-The objects came out in a strange order:
+I'm currently building an iOS app that uses core data for data persistency.
+It works great, but as I started retrieving entities by name, I noticed that they arrived in a strange order:

 * Object 1
 * Object 3